epfl-si/react-npm-modules/README.md

   - Obviously, this has a cost with respect to security: no `state=` validation, PKCE is disabled
 - Straightforward, unopinionated React bindings
   - `<OIDCContext>` to pass in configuration and consume “back-office” events (i.e. access tokens)
-  - `useOpenIDConnectContext` React hook to consume “front-office” events (for the appearance of widgets such as the login button)
+  - `useOpenIDConnectContext` React hook to consume “front-office” events (for the appearance of widgets such as the login button and the “hello, ${user}” widget)
-    - *Planned feature*: ability to do same with the ID token (for the “hello, ${user}” widget)
   - Fully unmount-proof: when the `<OIDCContext>` unmounts or changes its props, pending token refresh timers get canceled and callbacks stop calling back.
 - [Demo app](https://github.com/epfl-si/rails.starterkit)
   - ...
 With a Ruby back-end.
 But easy enough to set up with no prior knowledge